 Next to laying down the foundation begins the framing setup.
 You’ll begin to see the basic framework of the house come up at this stage.
 The exterior walls, the roof, and even the interior floors and walls are framed as well as trusses.
 Depending on the complexity of the design, this stage can take around two weeks.

 You may see this as the part where scaffolding is set up so that workers can move around to install parts, beginning with the beams, metal rebars, and then on to pouring in concrete.

 After framing, the exterior and interior parts follow, built brick by brick or poured in, and all accessory components such as electrical, gas, and water systems are simultaneously finished.
 Flooring, plastering, drywall process, and basic finishing is also applied.

-In line with sustainability and environmental protection, green home construction features are also included at this stage such as solar panels, measures to save on light using daylight, power-saving devices, and more.
+In line with sustainability and environmental protection, green home building features are also included at this stage such as solar panels, measures to save on light using daylight, power-saving devices, and more.

 Outdoor facilities are also fabricated at this stage such as swimming pools, setting up of greens and constructing pathways, and outdoor installations such as lampposts, gazebos, birdbaths, and fences and gates (as needed).

 Once these are done, the house is now about 60% built.
 At this stage, the construction project management firm may call on the buyer to come and take an inspection trip to the project, assuring them that the process is going on smoothly and will be finished on time to the proposed delivery date.